eBPF security observability with Cilium Tetragon

 | **Network monitoring** | Track `connect` syscalls | Monitor network connections |

-Custom policies leverage CoreWeave's DPU-accelerated eBPF processing for minimal performance impact while providing detailed runtime visibility into your AI workloads.
+Custom policies use CoreWeave's DPU-accelerated eBPF processing for low performance impact while providing runtime visibility into your AI workloads.